Components of a Scene

 GoGuardian Quick Lists

-When using an Allowed Websites List, adding a single URL to your exceptions list may not be enough to allow access to a site.
+When using an Allow List, adding a single URL to your website list may not be enough to allow access to a site.
 Many websites use a series of redirects and subdomains in order to access their site.

-GoGuardian Quicklists are typically used in Allowed Website Lists.
-Adding the Google Docs Quick List to a Blocked Website Lists will cause all Google Docs services to be blocked.
+GoGuardian Quicklists are typically used in Allow List scenarios.
+Adding the Google Docs Quick List to a Block List scene will cause all Google Docs services to be blocked.